debops/debops/docs/introduction/quick-start.rst

 When your desired container/VM is up and ready, you can find the prepared DebOps project configuration in the :file:`~/src/controller/` subdirectory of the unprivileged user account.
-To run DebOps playbook against the host, execute the
+To run the DebOps playbook against the host, execute the
 commands:

 .. code-block:: console